-For example, options 3a and 3b may work well in regional centres where there are issues with the frequency of bus services and larger populations.
+We consider that options 3a and 3b may work well in regional centres where there are issues with the frequency of bus services and larger populations.
 However, the cost-effectiveness of these options would need to be established, especially where population density within the loop or roam zone is likely to be low.